Vamsam (TV series)

-Vamsam was a 2013-2017 Indian Tamil-language family soap opera starring Ramya Krishnan, Urvashi, Sandhya Jagarlamudi, Sakthi Saravanan, Sai Kiran and Bharath Kalyan.
-It replaced Rajakumari and it was broadcast on Sun TV on Monday through Saturday from 10 June 2013 to 18 November 2017 for 1338 Episodes.
+Vamsam is an Indian Tamil-language family television series starring Ramya Krishnan in dual roles, whilst Urvashi, Sandhya Jagarlamudi, Sakthi Saravanan, Sai Kiran, and Bharath Kalyan star in supporting roles.
+It replaced Rajakumari and it was broadcast on Sun TV on Monday through Saturday from 10 June 2013 to 18 November 2017 for 1,338 episodes.
+It was replaced by Azhagu.
 It was dubbed in Telugu as Kutumbam on Gemini TV.

 Plot summary

 The original story starts with Shakthi (Ramya Krishnan) wanting to find her relatives and unite her mother with her uncle Vetrivel Annachi (Vijayakumar) and her father with her aunt Nagavalli (Vadivukkarasi).
 Still, in a tragic accident set up by Nagavalli, Shakthi's parents die, and she is the only survivor.
 She returns to the serial after many episodes.
 She marries Ponnuran (Sai Kiran).
 Still, after a while, it is revealed that since the accident, Shakthi's twin sister, Archana IAS (Ramya Krishnan), separated from her a long time ago, has been acting as Shakthi.
 She did this because, after the accident in which her parents died, Shakthi was very ill, so when she met her twin sister, Archana IAS, at the hospital for the first time, she asks her to act as Shakthi and defeat Nagavalli and protect her family.
 Archana wanted to reveal her true identity later.
 Still, when the police arrest her husband Ponnurangam for Archana's murder, she is forced to disclose that she is not Shakthi but Archana IAS.